dieterich-lab/rna_protein_xlnet/README.md

 - `remove`: The token will be completely removed from the sequence.
 - `mask`: The token will be replaced with the tokenizer's `[MASK]` token.
+- `replace`: The token will be exchanged for against other tokens specified by `replacementdict`.
+In the example below, `a` is replaced against `[b, c]`, `b` against `[a, c]` and so on.
+- `replacementdict`: None # Dict of lists of atomic tokens that should be replaced against each other if `--handletokens` is set to `replace`.
+Must be convertible into a valid python dictionarye,.g.: '{"A": ["a", "c", "g", "t"], "a": ["A", "C", "G", "T"], "AEJ": ["aej", "cej", "gej", "tej"], "aej": ["AEJ", "CEJ", "GEJ", "TEJ"]}'

 As for inference, in the config file you should declare the new data source, where to save the results and where to find the trained model to infer from.

 > **Attention**: Although the calculation of LOO scores is batched, it is still fairly expensive:
 >
->    - In a sequence of 1,000 tokens each token will either be removed or replaced which results in 1,000 samples for single sequence.
+>    - For `remove`/`mask`: In a sequence of 1,000 tokens each token will either be removed or replaced its one-hot-vector set to zero which results in 1,000 samples for single sequence.
+>    - For `replace`: In a sequence of 1,000 tokens each token will be replaced by X mutual tokens, resulting in 1,000 * X samples.

 ```yaml
 outputpath: "test_folder"  # If None, will be set to the file name (without extension)